hdlguy/alinx/README.md

 ### 200MHz differential PL clock
 The 200MHz differential clock is used in the fpga design to run a counter that was observed with an ILA debug core.

+### PS I2C board temperature sensor
+The I2C bus to the onboard temperature sensor was enabled in Vivado.
+Petalinux was rebuild with new XSA file.
+The temperature sensor was accessed using the linux driver, i2c-tools and a little linux program.
+See apps/i2c_test.

+### M.2 PCIe
+An nvme ssd was formatted in a linux workstation then installed in the M.2 slot of the carrier board.
+Vivado ZynqMP adjustments were made and the fpga recompiled.
+Petalinux kernel configurations were set to support nVME drive as block device.
+Standard linux commands were used to mount the drive.

+    /dev/nvme0n1p1 ext4      234G   60M  222G   1% /mnt/nvme